centralsoftIO/react-ssi-include/README.md

 ```

 ## Notes

+Automatically falls back to resolve the content client side in case the SSI directive hasn't been resolved.

 In case you plan to use this on a kubernetes cluster, then double check whether the ssi nginx core module is available with your current ingress controller.
 In case it's not, you might want to replace it with a different one, see https://github.com/nginxinc/kubernetes-ingress/blob/master/docs/nginx-ingress-controllers.md